d-oliveros/white-room/README.md

 # White Room

-Starter boilerplate for an isomorphic single-page React/Express application.
+Starter boilerplate for an isomorphic single-page React/Express application, designed for simplicity.

 ## Features